Harrix/harrix-pylib/docs/funcs_md.md

 - Local links and image paths will be adjusted to maintain proper references.
 - The combined file will be named `_foldername.g.md`.
-- If a subfolder contains a `.g.md` file, that file will be used instead of processing individual markdown files in that subfolder.
+- If a subfolder contains a `.g.md` file, that file will be used instead of processing individual Markdown files in that subfolder.

 Example: